Twentynine Palms, California: Attractions

-The city has a series of 26 outdoor murals painted on buildings featuring various aspects of desert life and history.
+The "Oasis of Murals," a series of 26 outdoor murals painted on buildings featuring various aspects of desert life and history.

 The 29 Palms Historical Society is housed in the original schoolhouse of the city and maintains a museum devoted to local history.
 The Historical Society also hosts an annual "Weed Show" each November devoted to art work composed of weeds.
 The Twentynine Palms Artists' Guild maintains exhibits devoted to local artists.

+Luckie Park, a local park with grassy areas and playgrounds available.
+It is the hosting location of some fairs or carnivals that visit the town.

 Economy

 The Oasis of Mara is the original source of water and the historic source of all economic activity in the area.
-A long strip of palm trees to the east terminates at the Joshua Tree National Park Visitor's Center, which is visited by approximately 140,000 people every year and is maintained by the United States National Park Service.
+A long strip of palm trees to the east terminates at the Joshua Tree National Park Visitor Center, which is visited by approximately 140,000 people every year and is maintained by the United States National Park Service.
 The remainder of the oasis to the west is owned by the 29 Palms Inn and ends in a large shaded pond.

 The current economy depends largely on the local Marine Corps Air Ground Combat Center, as well as tourism associated with Joshua Tree National Park.
 In February 2015, the city established rules governing vacation rentals and has granted approximately 100 permits, compared to over 1,000 in the nearby community of Joshua Tree.